Directly to the content

 • Maximum charging power: Up to 350 kW (future expandability to 650 kW)

-• Power sharing: Optimized system for efficient use of energy
+• Power Sharing: Optimized system for efficient energy use

 • Number of vehicles charging simultaneously: Dynamic adjustment to maximize charging capacity

-Special features: Designed for major highways worldwide, longer cables for improved flexibility and support for credit card payments.
+Features: Planned for worldwide main roads, longer cables for improved flexibility, and support for credit card payments.

 Urban Supercharger